 what to say.

 The poem begins with a sharp image: “black river” with “banks…wrapped in snow.”
-The speaker compares his father to “ink falling / in tiny blossoms” and “a bottle / wrapped in a paperbag.”
+The speaker compares his father to “ink falling in tiny blossoms” and “a bottle wrapped in a paperbag.”
 These images/metaphors bring the reader to the speaker’s state of mind as he proclaims: “I want to believe / that if I get the story right / we will rise, newly formed…” This belief runs all through Some Ether: if the speaker can effectively put all the pieces together as he remembers them, his life, and the lives of his loved ones will be transformed and they will be delivered from their precarious mental states and oppressed environments.
-The speaker continues: “…I will stand over him again / as he sleeps outside under the church halogen / only this time I will know / what to say.”
-Additionally, the speaker believes that through the experience of memory he can become profoundly articulate.
+The speaker also believes that through the experience of memory he can become profoundly articulate: “…I will stand over him again / as he sleeps outside under the church halogen / only this time I will know / what to say.”

 …From my roof I can see